JarryChou/qkd-net/USER-GUIDE.md

     ========Nodes/Links========
     ```

     which is the correct topology of my linear network (A--B--C--D).
-Note that B initially does not know anything about D since they are not adjacent, but due to LSRP it knows C and D are connected.
-If your demo is giving you errors, a good sanity check is to open `lsrp.log`.
+Note that A initially does not know anything about C and D since they are not adjacent to A, but due to LSRP it gets information of C and D. If your demo is giving you errors, a good sanity check is to open `lsrp.log`.
 Typically it might contain repeated lines, or the information inside come out wrong/is formatted weirdly.
 Note that sometimes missing links are common and may not indicate problems, as not every node needs to construct a map of the network.
 It's not straightforward, but you may want to refer to `lsrp.log` as a last resort if you are debugging.
 Otherwise, reinstalling from scratch usually works.